Updated January 20, 2022

 PATENT COOPERATION TREATY (A.K.A.
 PCT APPLICATION)

 To seek foreign patent protection with a foreign patent filing, a patent application is typically first filed in the United States.
 However, there are situations where you may want to file in foreign countries first or to file a Patent Cooperation Treaty (“PCT”) application first.
+Read more about the pros and cons of worldwide patent protection.
 After the filing of the U.S. patent application, you have twelve months to decide which countries (e.g., Canada, China) or regions (e.g., Europe) to determine which countries to submit a foreign patent filing and must then timely file a corresponding patent application in those individual countries or regions.

 The cost to file in each of those individual countries or regions will cost about the same as the cost to prepare and file your U.S. patent application.
 As such, it is expensive to file directly in foreign countries at the end of the 12 month period.
 Moreover, most inventors and companies have not yet decided which countries they would like to enter within twelve months.
 As such, many entities choose to file a PCT application.
 Larger entities with established distribution channels may choose to file directly in known countries of interest.

-As indicated above, a PCT application or Patent Cooperation Treaty application is a patent application filed under a treaty which delays the 12 month period deadline another 18 months.
-Even though there is an “examination” phase in the PCT process, it primarily functions to extend the 12 month deadline out another 18 months.
-Hence, with the filing of the PCT application, a patent applicant can delay the filing cost to file in any PCT member country for a total of 30 months from the date of the first filed patent application.
+As indicated above, a PCT application or Patent Cooperation Treaty application is a patent application filed under a treaty that delays the 12 month period deadline another 18 months.
+Even though there is an “examination” phase in the PCT process, it primarily functions to extend the 12-month deadline out another 18 months.
+Hence, with the filing of the PCT application, a patent applicant can delay the filing cost to file in any PCT member country for a total of 30 months from the date of the first-filed patent application.

 CONCLUSION: FILE PATENT APPLICATION PRIOR TO START OF MARKETING EFFORTS